Skip to main content

 The Doctor of Nursing Practice (DNP) Nursing Anesthesia program is comprised of 78 total credits (29 Masters Credits and 49 Doctoral Credits).
 Please review the admission and program-specific information at http://www.nurseanesthesia.org.

-*Please see Course Sequence document at bottom of page for a comprehensive view of current curriculum.
+*Please see Course Sequence document below for a comprehensive view of current curriculum.

 Curriculum